mdda/deep-learning-workshop/ideas.md

    - Including data (and data loader)
    =  Possible to have a standardised data loader in a module - or simply be explicit
    -  Advantages of being self-contained :  Run on Colab outside of VM
++  Respond to PR acceptance + layer connectivity query on GoogLeNet in Keras

 ## Jack and PulseAudio